ArmandPhilippot/apeu/README.md

 To add a new language for this website, you need to create a new JSON file in `src/translations` using the locale as filename.
 Here are the required steps:

-1. `cp /src/translations/en.json /src/translations/fr.json`
+1. `cp content/en content/fr` and keep the filenames of the `pages` untranslated,
+2. `cp src/translations/en.json src/translations/fr.json`,
-2. `nano /src/translations/fr.json`, translate all the keys in your language then save the file,
+3. `nano src/translations/fr.json`, translate all the keys in your language then save the file,
-3. `nano /src/translations/index.ts`: in that file, import then reexport your new language.
+4. `nano src/translations/index.ts`: in that file, import then reexport your new language,
+5. Copy the pages in `src/pages` in a new directory matching the locale you're adding (e.g. `src/pages/fr`) and translates the filename so that they match your translations in `src/translations`,
-4. The new language is now available!
+6. The new language is now available!

 ### Use localized UI strings in templates

 If you need to use UI strings or routes in your templates:

 1. Make sure the key exist in the translations files or add a new key,
-2. Import the `useI18n()` helper
+2. Import the `useI18n()` helper,
 3. Use one the provided methods to display your UI string or route.

 **DO:**